 Females will express anger via spitting and use this as their method of communication.

-Intact males can be aggressive, and a male alpaca fight can lead to injury.
+Intact males and herdsires can be aggressive, and a male alpaca fight can lead to injury.
 Some alpaca breeders will remove a grown male’s fighting teeth to prevent this from happening.

 Are alpacas smart?